-The people of the Southeast Asian country of Burma are locked in one of the world’s great freedom struggles.
-The country’s military rulers, the State Peace and Development Council, have run the country with an iron fist for the past 19 years, after they assumed power from a 26-year socialist dictatorship.
-In 1988, students, professionals, and others launched a nationwide uprising aimed at bringing an end to authoritarian rule during which millions of people courageously marched on the streets, calling for freedom and democracy.
+The people of the Southeast Asian country of Burma are locked into one of the world’s great struggles for freedom.
+The country’s military rulers, the State Peace and Development Council, ran the country with an iron fist for decades after assuming power from a 26-year socialist dictatorship.
+In 1988, students, professionals, and others launched a nationwide uprising aimed at bringing an end to authoritarian rule.
+Burma’s people courageously marched on the streets, calling for freedom and democracy.

-The military responded by gunning down thousands of demonstrators and imprisoning thousands more in one of Southeast Asia’s most bloody episodes in recent history.
-The leader of the demonstrations, Min Ko Naing (pronounced Min Ko Nine), has been held behind bars ever since, where approximately 1,400 political prisoners remain.
-The most recognizable face of Burma, 1991 Nobel Peace Prize recipient Daw Aung San Suu Kyi (pronounced Daw Aung Sawn Sue Chee), has been in and out of house arrest and prison since 1988.
-Presently, she is held under house arrest.
+The military responded by gunning down thousands of demonstrators and imprisoning thousands more in one of Southeast Asia’s bloodiest episodes in recent history.
+The leader of the demonstrations, Min Ko Naing (pronounced Min Ko Nine), was held behind bars until 2012 with over a thousand other political prisoners.
+The most recognizable face of Burma, 1991 Nobel Peace Prize recipient Daw Aung San Suu Kyi (pronounced Daw Aung Sawn Sue Chee), who was in and out of house arrest and prison since 1988, was also released.